 Upon applying for a place within Gilson College a \$200 Application Fee is payable before the application can be processed.
-This fee is non-refundable.
+This fee is wholly refunded if the application is unsuccessful, but non-refundable if the application is successful.

 Prompt Payment Discount